JeFi-314/JumpKing-UpsideDownCore/README.md

 1. Event hook: Provide a public interface for other mods to register events that respond to upside-down state changes or gravity reversals.
 2. Save file: Implement auto-saving for mod state to file.
+3. Chagne the implementation of `Controller` from static class to Enitity.